 Guide to Using Shaving Soap

 The realm of wet shaving has a strong attraction.
-More and more men are ditching the cartridge and canned foam for the sublime luxury of shaving with a soap and safety/straight razor.
+More and more men and women are ditching the cartridge and canned foam for the sublime luxury of shaving with a soap and safety razor/straight razor.
 And isn’t it wonderful when the thing you love is also good for you.
 (How often does that happen. . .
 I’m looking at you dessert.
 Sigh).
 Wet shaving is different.
 This meditative practice of lathering and shaving with quality products is something to love that loves you back.

-So, you might be sold on the idea of the wet shave, but how do you produce it?
+So, you might be sold on the idea of the wet shave with a voluminous lather, but how do you produce it?
 One of the central aspects of a great classic shave is a well-lathered soap or cream.
 Let’s look at the “why” of a great lather, before we tackle the “how”.